Historical server pricing updated daily

 Server Configuration Price Indices

-• Prices shown are in Euro (€) excluding VAT and may vary based on currency exchange rates.
+• All prices are in Euro, excluding VAT, and may be affected by exchange rates.

 Explore our comprehensive pricing history charts for memory, CPU, and server price indices.
 Analyze trends over time to make informed decisions on your hosting needs.
 Stay updated with the latest data for various server types including VPS, Root Servers, and Dedicated Servers.
 Optimize your budget with insights from our detailed pricing history.